Universal Life Insurance Explained: Flexible Premiums, Permanent Coverage

 How universal life insurance works

 Like whole life, universal life provides permanent coverage and builds cash value.
+The Insurance Information Institute describes universal life as a flexible-premium permanent policy with an adjustable death benefit.
 Unlike whole life, it offers:

 Premium flexibility: You can pay more than the minimum premium (building cash value faster) or less (drawing down cash value to pay the shortfall).
 If cash value runs out and you stop paying, the policy lapses.